Procedure for DGA1033 oral exam

 5. Jury’s decision

 The jury deliberates behind closed doors after the question period.
 The decision must be unanimous, and it is final.
 The jury chair communicates the decision to the student immediately, along with the jury’s recommendations.
-He or she also completes the Doctoral Exam Evaluation and Jury Decision form, which must be signed by all jury members, and sends it to the Graduate Program Office.
+He or she also completes the Doctoral Exam Evaluation and Jury Decision form, which must be signed by all jury members, and sends it to the Graduate Studies Office.
 The jury must make comments and recommendations.
 It may suggest that the student take other courses, explore other avenues of research or reorient his or her work.